Summer Visits

 SRA Summer Visit to Edinburgh Academy Archive, June 2022

-Originally planned for summer 2020 but postponed due to the pandemic, the Association’s visit to the Edinburgh Academy Archive finally took place on 14 June 2022.
-Located on the Senior School Campus at 42 Henderson Row, the archive holds the Academy’s official administrative records as well as a rich variety of photographs, artefacts and personal memorabilia of former pupils and staff: https://www.edinburghacademy.org.uk/859/ea-archives
+Originally planned for summer 2020 but postponed due to the pandemic, the Association's visit to the Edinburgh Academy Archive finally took place on 14 June 2022.
+Located on the Senior School Campus at 42 Henderson Row, the archive holds the Academy's official administrative records as well as a rich variety of photographs, artefacts and personal memorabilia of former pupils and staff: https://www.edinburghacademy.org.uk/859/ea-archives.

-Our small but enthusiastic group was welcomed by the Honorary Archivist, Andrew McMillan (pictured on the left, showing a photograph to two members of the group), the Director of Development and Alumni Relations, Samantha Byers, and the Bursar, Guy Cartwright.
+Our small but enthusiastic group was welcomed by the Honorary Archivist, Andrew McMillan (pictured above, showing a photograph to two members of the group), the Director of Development and Alumni Relations, Samantha Byers, and the Bursar, Guy Cartwright.
 Andrew began by giving us an illustrated talk on the history of the school, whose origins date back to 1822.
 The Academy was founded by two Edinburgh lawyers, Henry Cockburn (later Lord Cockburn) and John Russell, and an educational reformer, Leonard Horner.
 Perceiving a need for a new school that would provide a classical education, they, with the backing of some 160 subscribers, developed a Scheme and communicated their intentions to the Lord Provost, but had to work to gain approval for what the Town Council saw as a rival proposition to the long-established Royal High School of Edinburgh.
 Eventually the founders prevailed, and the Academy opened its doors on 1 October 1824.
 Initially, only boys were accepted as pupils, but from the 1960s small numbers of girls were admitted to study for A Levels.
 The school became fully co-educational in 2008.

 After some refreshments, we were then shown upstairs to the Archive, which is housed within five attic rooms.
-In the ‘Treasures Room’, (pictured on the right), Andrew had prepared a fascinating display of items including the first minute book of the Directors of the Academy; an original letter by Sir Walter Scott, one of the first Directors; an example of a ‘Class Club album,’ containing photographs of every pupil within an individual class and their teacher; a notebook recording stage directions for school plays; the prize medals of W.J.
-Stuart, a pupil at the school from 1883-1891, including his gold Dux medal; and the first minute book of the former pupils’ association, the Edinburgh Academical Club, established in 1828.
+In the 'Treasures Room', (pictured above), Andrew had prepared a fascinating display of items including the first minute book of the Directors of the Academy; an original letter by Sir Walter Scott, one of the first Directors; an example of a 'Class Club album,' containing photographs of every pupil within an individual class and their teacher; a notebook recording stage directions for school plays; the prize medals of W.J.
+Stuart, a pupil at the school from 1883-1891, including his gold Dux medal; and the first minute book of the former pupils' association, the Edinburgh Academical Club, established in 1828.
 As Andrew explained, the school has an illustrious roll of former pupils, such as the eminent physicist, James Clerk Maxwell; the renowned author, Robert Louis Stevenson; Viscount Haldane, founder of the Territorial Army; and the journalist and broadcaster, Magnus Magnusson, who published a history of the Academy in 1974.

 The archive also documents the importance of rugby in Academy life since the 1850s.
-The school’s matches against Merchiston, which commenced in 1858, are believed to be the oldest continuous run of fixtures in the world, and the Academy has produced more Scottish internationalists than any other school.
-A particular highlight of the collection, (pictured on the left), is a Scotland cap awarded to
+The school's matches against Merchiston, which commenced in 1858, are believed to be the oldest continuous run of fixtures in the world, and the Academy has produced more Scottish internationalists than any other school.
+A particular highlight of the collection, (pictured on above), is a Scotland cap awarded to former pupil, Charles 'Hippo' Reid, recording the rugby matches in which he played.
+Reid was a 17-year-old Academy boy when selected for a fixture against England in 1881 and remains the second-youngest player ever to be capped for Scotland.

 Fortunately for researchers who do not live locally, some of the documents in the archive are now digitised and available for consultation online, Andrew and his colleagues having established the Edinburgh Academy Digital Archive for this purpose in 2020: https://edinburghacademy.cook.websds.net.
 The Digital Archive currently contains scanned records relating to the school's foundation, as well as a run of The Edinburgh Academy Chronicle from 1893 to 2010, The Edinburgh Academy Register 1824-1914, and The Edinburgh Academy War Service Record 1939-45.
 In the next phase of development, Andrew plans to scan and upload a selection of photographs from the collection.